MYHealthSeff/Models_Data-Engineering_Projects/data/README.md

 Data Source:
 * Extracted from real-world claims and reimbursement data
-* Cleaned and structured for predictive modelling and cost estimation
+* Cleaned and structured for predictive modeling and cost estimation

 File Details:
 * description: Medical procedure or product name